Engin-Boot/alert-to-care-s3b4/Source/README.md

-It contains a source code of two micro services developed using Java.
+It contains a source code of two sample micro services developed using Java.

 To build the micro services, run the following command where parement POM is exist.